Q: How much does the training cost?

 Q: How long does certification last?

 A Level 1 practitioner certification lasts for 1 year.
 A Level 2 practitioner certification lasts for 3 years.
-A Challenge Course Manager certification lasts for 5 years.
+A Course Manager certification lasts for 5 years.